Using the VPN client (graphical)

 Getting the VPN client

 Note: The VPN client does not automatically disconnect upon logging out.
-If more than one person uses your machine, it is highly recommended that you disconnect when you are done using the VPN.
-Others who log in after you will be able to use your VPN connection if you fail to disconnect from the VPN.
+If more than one person uses your machine, it is highly recommended that you disconnect when you are finished using the VPN.
+Others who log in after you will be able to use your VPN connection if you do not disconnect.

 Starting Connection